 - Associating good/bad work ethic with particular ethnic groups

-Socially dominant groups often have implicit bias against subordinate groups, and individuals usually have a preference for members of a category to which they belong (1).
+Socially dominant groups often have implicit bias or prejudice against subordinate groups, and individuals usually have a preference for members of a category to which they belong (1).
 These biases can be a significant factor in decision-making resulting in erroneous and harmful decisions.

 Implicit Association Test